cyai/YT2Brief/README.md

 # YT2Brief 📺📝

-Hey there, welcome to YT2Brief – where I make watching YouTube videos a breeze!
-This is just a fun little project I put together to help you turn those lengthy videos into quick, easy-to-digest summaries.
+YT2Brief is a fun project that turns lengthy YouTube videos into quick, easy-to-digest summaries.
+It uses natural language processing models like Langchain and OpenAI's LLMs to transcribe and summarize video content.

-**What's the deal?**

-You know those times when you want to catch up on some YouTube content, but you don't have hours to spare?
-That's where YT2Brief comes in.
-I use some fancy tech like Langchain and our private LLMs, along with OpenAI's LLMs, to transcribe and summarize videos for you.

-**How it works:**
+## What You Get

+- 📜 Snappy summaries of YouTube videos
+- ⏱️ Save hours of watching long videos
+- 🤖 Cool NLP models like Langchain in action
+- 🔒 Your data stays private thanks to private LLMs

+## How to Use

-1. 🎬 Drop a YouTube link.
+1. Drop a YouTube link
-2. ⚙️ Let our tech do its thing.
+2. Let our tech work its magic
-3. 📜 Get a snappy summary!
+3. Get an auto-generated summary!

-**Why YT2Brief?**
+## Why YT2Brief?

--   No more long videos hogging your time.
+- No more long videos hogging your time
--   Cool tech like Langchain in action.
+- See awesome NLP models in action
--   Your data is safe with us (thanks to private LLMs).
+- We keep your data safe with private LLMs
--   OpenAI's LLMs add extra magic.
+- OpenAI's models add extra magic

-So, why not give it a shot?
-Watch more, in less time. 😎

-Just a heads up, this is a pet project, so don't expect perfection.
-But I promise it's a neat little tool to have fun with.

-**Example:**
+## Installation

+To run this project locally:

+1. Clone the repo
+2. Run `pip install -r requirements.txt`
+3. Get API key for OpenAI
+4. Update the your `.env` with your keys
+5. Run `python run.py`

+We'd love you to contribute!
+Feel free to open PRs with improvements.

+## Example

 For the video: https://www.youtube.com/watch?v=8Vt16kTtgm4

-You get the result;
+You get the result:
 ```text

 - The speaker is at a wine bar celebrating a friend's birthday and hears the phrase "60 is the new 40"